mar-pan/pjatk-docker/2. Immutability/README.md

     ```
     http://localhost:80
     ```
-4. Now lets swap PCs with your colleague and once again enter into container (open second terminal window):
+4. Now lets swap PCs with your colleague and enter into his container (open second terminal window):
     ```
     docker exec -it my-webpage-image bash
     ```